sherifButt/adv-web-scraper-api/docs/ai/README.md

 The AI configuration generation process works asynchronously using the API's queue system:

 1.  **API Request**: The client sends a `POST` request to `/api/v1/ai/generate-config` with the target `url` and a natural language `prompt`.
-Optional `options` can be provided to control the generation process (e.g., `maxIterations`, `testConfig`).
+Optional `options` can be provided to control the generation process (e.g., `maxIterations`, `testConfig`, `interactionHints`).
 2.  **Job Queuing**: The API server validates the request and adds a job to the `config-generation-jobs` queue.
 It immediately returns a `jobId` and a `statusUrl` (`/api/v1/jobs/:jobId`).
-3.  **Worker Processing**: A dedicated worker (`generate-config-worker.ts`) picks up the job from the queue.
+3.  **Worker Processing**: A dedicated worker (`generate-config-worker.ts`) picks up the job from the queue, including any provided `interactionHints`.
-4.  **Initial Generation**: The worker calls the `AiService` to interact with an LLM, providing the URL, prompt, and potentially HTML context, to generate the initial JSON configuration.
+4.  **Initial Generation**: The worker calls the `AiService` to interact with an LLM, providing the URL, prompt, potentially HTML context, and any `interactionHints`, to generate the initial JSON configuration.
+The hints help guide the LLM, especially for pages requiring interaction to reveal content.
 5.  **Validation**: The worker validates the structure of the AI-generated JSON using a Zod schema.
 If invalid, it logs the error and may attempt a fix in the next iteration.
 6.  **Testing (Optional)**: If the `testConfig` option is enabled (default: true), the worker launches a browser instance and uses the `NavigationEngine` to execute the generated configuration against the target URL.
 7.  **Evaluation**: The worker evaluates the test run.
 Success is typically defined as the flow completing without errors and extracting some data.
-8.  **Fixing Loop (If Testing Fails)**: If validation or testing fails, the worker calls the `AiService` again, providing the previous configuration and the error details.
+8.  **Fixing Loop (If Testing Fails)**: If validation or testing fails, the worker calls the `AiService` again, providing the previous configuration, the error details, and the original `interactionHints`.
 The AI attempts to generate a corrected configuration.
 This loop repeats up to `maxIterations` (default: 3).
 9.  **Completion/Failure**:
     *   If a configuration passes validation and testing (or if testing is disabled), the job is marked as `completed`.
 The final configuration is stored using the `StorageService` (accessible via the job status endpoint).
     *   If the process fails after `maxIterations`, the job is marked as `failed`, and the last error is recorded.